thesnakeguy/SOfish-Diversity/README.md

 # Welcome to SOfish Diversity! 🎣

 This application allows you to explore the diversity of fish species in the Southern Ocean.
+The app still has some minor bugs, but can already be consulted here: https://qr2hj9-pablo-deschepper.shinyapps.io/SOFishTraitmapper/

 ***